Bg

 A:

 As a result of their growth and development, it’s common for babies to start resisting daytime sleep.
+Who wants to sleep when there are so many interesting things to do and see now?!If your little one is newly resisting or skipping naps, we could refer to this as a “12 month nap regression.”
 Since dropping a nap too early can lead to sleep difficulties, we recommend lengthening the awake windows between naps rather than transitioning to a 1-nap schedule at this age.

 Share article: